hossainahmad/A01-DevConf/Readme.md

 # 🚀 DevConf 2026 - Conference Landing Page

-A modern, fully responsive conference landing page built using **HTML5** and **CSS3**.
+A modern conference landing page built using **HTML5** and **CSS3**.
 The project showcases a fictional developer conference with a clean user interface, responsive layouts, and modern web design techniques.

 ## 🌐 Live Demo